AlOmair-Batool/Khazna/README.md

 Pub get
 ```

-5- From Run/Debug configurations in Additional run args input add the following:
+5. From Run/Debug configurations in Additional run args input add the following:

 ```
 --no-sound-null-safety
 ```
+6. Connect your Android device to the computer, a window will appear on the connected device to ask for allownce, press (Allow).
+7. From target selector select your device.

-6- Run the program:
+8. Run the program:

 ![main-toolbar](https://user-images.githubusercontent.com/90303853/161403815-a752af48-5af6-4002-940e-14d262e1c830.png)